Cataract Surgery & IOL

 What is Cataract?

 The human eye has a natural lens, which is normally transparent and helps to focus the light on the retina and thus form a clear image.
-When this lens becomes cloudy, usually due to aging, it is called Cataract or Safed Motiya/ Motiyabind.
+When this lens becomes cloudy, usually due to ageing, it is called Cataract or Safed Motiya/ Motiyabind.
 This obstructs the light and causes vision to become hazy.

 Vision Plus